clisztian/DEXOrderbookTemplate/README.md

 ```
 3. Write a function that returns the price of the best bid and the best ask from the orderbook build in step 2.
 4. In the main function LimitAndMarketOrderExample.java, a market has been created with an initial set of limit orders on the orderbook.
-	a.
-Place 3 buy market orders each with 10, 12, 15 in volume size (you can do this buy placing a limit order well above the best ask.
+	1. Place 3 buy market orders each with 10, 12, 15 in volume size (you can do this buy placing a limit order well above the best ask.
-	b.
-Place a limit order on the ask two price levels above the best ask with a volume of 20
+	2. Place a limit order on the ask two price levels above the best ask with a volume of 20
-	c.
-Print the final orderbook to System.out
+	3. Print the final orderbook to System.out

 This concludes the exercise.
 Of course, there are many ways to build the real-time order book, some are better/more efficient in time/space than others.
 We would ultimately like to see how creative your solution is.